A Quadtree, a Steiner Spanner, and Approximate Nearest Neighbours in Hyperbolic Space: A hyperbolic quadtree

 \section{A hyperbolic quadtree}

 The Euclidean quadtree is a tree whose vertices are associated with axis-parallel hypercubes.
 Correspondingly, our hyperbolic quadtree will be a tree whose vertices are associated with so-called \emph{cube-based horoboxes}.
 For this paper, it will be useful to define an \emph{axis-parallel horobox} as the shape that corresponds to a Euclidean axis-parallel box in a fixed half-space model.
+Such a horobox $B$ can be defined by its corner points $(\x(B),\zd(B))$ and $(\xm(B), \zu(B))$, where one is minimal and the other maximal in all coordinates.
 Notice that a horobox is bounded by 2 horospheres and $2(d-1)$ hyperplanes.
 The cube-based horobox is a special axis-parallel horobox, defined as follows.